ouankou/apollo/docs/training-data-processing.md

 A same code region+ same policy + same feature vector value  may repeat multiple times during an execution.
 * the primary key for execution timing records = (feature-vector, policy)

-Example
+For example
-* Code region 1: choosing serial execution policy 1,  with a feature vector of size 1 (storing iteration size of the code region).
+* Code region 1: choosing serial execution policy 1,  with a feature vector of size 1 (storing a loop iteration size of the code region, with value of 100).
+* This region may be executed multiple times , with policy 1 and loop iteration size 100.

 As a result, an aggregate result {execution_count, time_total} is used to store all appearance of the unique code region+policy+feature vector.

 A measure= execution_count plus time_total // aggregate variable